johnfedoruk/bangular/aio/content/guide/glossary.md

 ## Injector

-An object in the Angular [dependency-injection system](guide/glossary#dependency-injection) that can find a named dependency in its cache or create a dependency with a registered [provider](guide/glossary#provider).
+An object in the Bangular [dependency-injection system](guide/glossary#dependency-injection) that can find a named dependency in its cache or create a dependency with a registered [provider](guide/glossary#provider).